Everyone can learn how to make a good argument. This post is about how to do that.

 The more evidence you collect from a wide variety of sources that support your conclusion, the stronger your conclusion is.
 Someone can find one example to support any claim.
 One example does not prove a conclusion.
 After all, that one example could just be a fluke or an anomaly.
 (You can read more about this here.)

-However, if you can rally a wide variety of examples from a wide variety of sources that support your claim, the stronger your argument is because the examples indicate a consistent pattern rather than an anomaly.
+However, if you can rally a wide variety of examples from a wide variety of sources that support your claim, the stronger your argument.
+The examples indicate a consistent pattern rather than an anomaly.

 Two: A wide range of expert testimony